liferay/liferay-docs/discover/portal/articles-dxp/140-workflow/01-workflow-designer/00-intro.markdown

     draft) or *Publish* (see below for more information on saving and publishing).

-Now you can begin exploring or modifying the definition as you'd like.
+Now you can begin exploring or modifying the definition.

 $$$